owlchester/kanka/README.md

 ## Assets

-Assets can be compiled by following the [Laravel Documentation](https://laravel.com/docs/5.5/mix)
+Assets can be compiled by following the [Laravel Documentation](https://laravel.com/docs/5.6/mix)

+You'll need to install the various npm packages first.
+> npm install

 The following will produce assets for development